Grand Duchy of Hesse: Developments after 1806

-On 24 April 1809, Napoleon ordered the abolition of the Teutonic Order, amalgamating Kloppenheim and Schiffenberg Abbey into the Grand Duchy.
+On 24 April 1809, Napoleon ordered the abolition of the Teutonic Order, amalgamating Kloppenheim and Schiffenberg Abbey into the grand duchy.

-Between 1808 and 1810, there were plans to introduce the Napoleonic Code as only valid law for the whole Grand Duchy.
+Between 1808 and 1810, there were plans to introduce the Napoleonic Code as only valid law for the whole grand duchy.
 However, these discussions were terminated by the conservative government of Friedrich August von Lichtenberg, which was opposed to social changes.

-On 11 May 1810, the Grand Duchy and the French Empire concluded a treaty, which granted the Grand Duchy further areas under French control, which had been taken from Electoral Hesse in 1806.
+On 11 May 1810, the grand duchy and the French Empire concluded a treaty, which granted the grand duchy further areas under French control, which had been taken from Electoral Hesse in 1806.
 Although the treaty was agreed in May, it was only signed by Napoleon on 17 October 1810.
 The Hessian certificate of possession is dated 10 November 1810.
 The Babenhausen district was attached to Strakenburg province, the other territories to Upper Hesse.

 In August 1810, there was a three-way agreement between France, Hesse, and the Grand Duchy of Baden.
-Baden placed its territories at French disposal and France gave them back to the Grand Duchy with a treaty signed on 11 November 1810.
+Baden placed its territories at French disposal and France gave them back to the grand duchy with a treaty signed on 11 November 1810.
 The Hessian certificate of possession is dated 13 November 1810.

 The Congress of Vienna (1815)

-At the Congress of Vienna in 1815, the Grand Duchy joined the German Confederation and received a portion of the former Mont-Tonnerre department, which had a population of 140,000 people and included the important federal fortress at Mainz, as compensation for the Duchy of Westphalia, which Hesse had received in 1803 and which was now transferred to Prussia.
+At the Congress of Vienna in 1815, the grand duchy joined the German Confederation and received a portion of the former Mont-Tonnerre department, which had a population of 140,000 people and included the important federal Fortress of Mainz, as compensation for the Duchy of Westphalia, which Hesse had received in 1803 and which was now transferred to Prussia.
 During the turbulence of Hundred Days, when Napoleon returned from exile, Austria, Prussia, and the Grand Duchy of Hesse concluded a treaty on 30 June 1816, which regulated the region and went into more detail that the treaty signed at Vienna in the previous year.
 There were further border agreements and exchanges of small areas of territory with the Electorate of Hesse and the Kingdom of Bavaria.
 The patents of possession are dated 8 July 1816, but were only published on 11 July.
-After this consolidation, the Grand Duchy had a population of roughly 630,000.
+After this consolidation, the grand duchy had a population of roughly 630,000.

 The neighbouring Landgraviate of Hesse-Kassel, which Napoleon had annexed into the Kingdom of Westphalia, was re-established by the Congress of Vienna as the Electorate of Hesse.
-After Louis I's counterpart in Hesse-Kessel, William I, Elector of Hesse, began styling himself "Elector of Hesse and Grand Duke of Fulda," Louis sought the additional title "Elector of Mainz and Duke of Worms" in order to match William I. However, Austria and Prussia refused to grant this.
-Instead, William gestured to this claimed title by changing the name of the Grand Duchy to the Grand Duchy of Hesse and by Rhine (Großherzogtum Hessen und bei Rhein), which also helped to distinguish the two Hessian states.
+After Louis I's counterpart in Hesse-Kessel, William I, Elector of Hesse, began styling himself "Elector of Hesse and Grand Duke of Fulda", Louis sought the additional title "Elector of Mainz and Duke of Worms" in order to match William I. However, Austria and Prussia refused to grant this.
+Instead, William gestured to this claimed title by changing the name of the grand duchy to the Grand Duchy of Hesse and by Rhine (Großherzogtum Hessen und bei Rhein), which also helped to distinguish the two Hessian states.